thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-menu.md

 - Hover your mouse pointer between two menu items and click "Add custom menu item";
 - Enter the name for your menu item.
 Leave the item type as "Link".
 Now, specify the action: open a dashboard or a URL.
 Click "Add";
 - A new menu item is added between existing menu items;
-- Apply changes to the menu by clicking the "Save" button;
+- Apply changes to the menu by clicking the "Save" button.

-- Click on the new menu item;
+Now, click on the new menu item.
+You will navigate to the specified dashboard.
--

 {% assign addCustomMenuItemBetweenExistingItems = '
     ===